Meppayur: Demographics

-As of the 2011 India census Meppayur panchayath had a population of 12914 males and 13833 females, for a total of 26747, in 5531 households.
+As of the 2011 India census, Meppayur Panchayath had a population of 12,914 males and 13,833 females, for a total of 26,747 people in 5531 households.

 Politics

 Meppayur is one of the noted cultural and political areas in Malabar.
-Earlier, Meppayur assembly constituency was part of Vatakara (Lok Sabha constituency).
+Earlier, its assembly constituency was part of Vatakara.
 At the time of delimitation Meppayur LAC, was renamed as Kuttiady LAC.
 Mepapyur and Cheruvannur panchayaths were added to Perambra LAC.

 Location

-Meppayur area is situated between kottappuzha (Kuttiadippuzha) and Nelliadipuzha.
-Meppayur town is about 11 km away from NH 17 and 12 km away from Koyilandy Railway station.
+Meppayur area is situated between Kottappuzha (Kuttiadippuzha) and Nelliadipuzha.
+Meppayur town is about 11 km away from NH 66 and 12 km away from Koyilandy Railway station.